Securing the Agentic Development Lifecycle (ADLC)

 • The ADLC is a new development paradigm.
 Autonomous AI agents generate, test, and deploy code with minimal human input.
 Traditional SDLC security tools were not built for this.

 • The numbers are hard to ignore.
-41% of all code written in 2025 is AI-generated or AI-assisted.
-Roughly 20% of AI-generated package recommendations reference dependencies that do not exist (USENIX Security Symposium, 2025).
-Every hallucinated dependency is a potential supply chain attack waiting to happen.
+However, AI-generated code frequently contains vulnerabilities and risk.
+For example, roughly 20% of AI-generated package recommendations reference dependencies that do not exist (USENIX Security Symposium, 2025).
+These hallucinated dependencies are a potential supply chain attack waiting to happen.

 What Is the Agentic Development Life Cycle (ADLC)?